Sung-Gheel (Gil) Jang, Director Geospatial Center

 Glenn Richard has Maters of Science degree from Stony Brook University in Mineralogy and Sedimentology and a Masters of Arts from Brooklyn College in Computer Information Science.
 His research interests include Earth science education, geospatial technology, coastal processes and the natural history of the Pine Barrens ecosystem.

-Deanne Rogers is an Assistant Professor in the Department of Geosciences, she earned her Masters and PhD at Arizona State University and was a Postdoctoral Scholar at California Institute of Technology.
+Deanne Rogers is an Associate Professor in the Department of Geosciences, she earned her Masters and PhD at Arizona State University and was a Postdoctoral Scholar at California Institute of Technology.

 Serbin, S.P., Singh, A., McNeil, B.E., Townsend, P.A., (2014).
 Spectroscopic determination of leaf morphological, nutritional, and biochemical traits for northern temperate and boreal tree species.
 Ecological Applications, DOI: http://dx.doi.org/10.1890/13-2110.1.